Gil-ADDA/Piezoelectric-Energy-Generation-HarvestWalk/README.md

 # patterns and thoughts of how to create the piezoelectric device

+# Thoughts of which devices to power

+1. lights
+2. micro controllers
+3. Occupancy Sensors
+4. green communication

 # Inspiration Videos and Articles

 1. https://www.youtube.com/watch?v=dO8zsgbunvY - Piezoelectric Effect - Using Crystals to Generate Electricity